Ahmedwxy/LMS-V1/README.md

 # Learning Management System.

 This is my ongoing backend learning project built with **Node.js**, **Express**, and **MongoDB**.
 I have added students, instructors, and courses.
-Students can login to check for available courses and register in the courses.
+Students can login to check for available courses, enroll and unenroll from the courses.
 Instructors can login and create new courses for students to enroll in.

+New:
+Instructors can mark/update attendance of enrolled students. students can view their attendance.

 ## Installation